View from the saddle: the Marmotte Alps

-Timing restarts in Saint Etienne de Cuines, immediately after the right turn at the bottom of the descent.
+Timing restarts at the end of the descent, in St Jean de Maurienne.
 Don’t cross the timing mat on your own!
 Wait for a group to form and go together.

-From here, you have about 20km of false flat to ride up the Maurienne valley, with an altitude gain of just 150m.
+From here, you have about 12km of false flat to ride up the Maurienne valley, with an altitude gain of just 100m.

 The essential rule here is to ride in a group and not to waste energy on your own.
-You need to use this stretch to complete your recovery from the Glandon and prepare for the long haul to the top of the Galibier.
+You need to use this stretch to complete your recovery from the Croix de Fer and prepare for the long haul to the top of the Galibier.

 If you do find yourself alone, either ride hard for one or two minutes to catch up the group in front or slow right down and wait for the next group to catch you up from behind.
 Only choose the first option if the gap is less than 50m or so and you can close it without going in the red.